seakers/earth-gym/README.md

 # earthGym
-Gym for RL-trained satellite agents' models.
+Gym for RL-trained satellite models.

 ## Requirements
 Simple steps to run the code.